Definition - What does Egg Sharing mean?

 Motivations behind egg sharing might include the financial consideration of receiving IVF or egg freezing for free or at a reduced cost, the ability to help others have children, and the desire to prevent the wastage of unused eggs.

 Egg sharing is seen by some to be a mutually beneficial scenario.
 Women who face financial barriers when accessing IVF or egg freezing are able to undergo these procedures and individuals who unable to use their own eggs for IVF due to advanced age, medical issues impacting their fertility, or genetic problems have access to donor eggs.
+Others question if the sharer receives fair compensation in these arrangements.

 Not all women are comfortable with the idea of sharing their eggs because of the emotional and ethical issues associated with it.
 Any children resulting from the fertilization of shared eggs will be biologically related to the sharer.